 \section{Abstract}

 Large Language Models (LLMs) have become widely used across various domains spanning search engines, code generation, and text creation.
-However, a major concern associated with their adoption is the high cost of inference, impacting both their sustainability and financial feasibility.
-In this study, we empirically study how different prompt and response characteristics directly impact LLM inference energy cost.
-We conduct experiments leveraging three open-source transformer-based LLMs across three task types—question answering, sentiment analysis, and text generation.
-For each inference, we analyzed prompt and response characteristics (length, semantic meaning, time taken, energy consumption).
-Our results demonstrate that even when presented with identical tasks, models generate responses with varying characteristics and subsequently exhibit distinct energy consumption patterns.
+However, the high cost of inference is a major concern associated with their adoption, as it impacts both their financial feasibility and, more importantly, sustainability.
+In this study, we empirically examine how different prompt and response characteristics impact LLM inference energy cost.
+We conduct experiments leveraging three open-source transformer-based LLMs across three task types--question answering, sentiment analysis, and text generation.
+For each inference, we analyzed prompt and response characteristics (length, semantic meaning, latency, energy consumption). \\ Our results demonstrate that even when presented with identical tasks, models generate responses with varying characteristics and subsequently exhibit distinct energy consumption patterns.
 We found that prompt length is less significant than the semantic meaning of the task itself.
-In addition, we identified specific keywords associated with higher or lower energy usage that vary between associated tasks.
+In addition, we identified specific keywords associated with higher or lower energy usage that vary between associated tasks, with certain keywords seeing up to 60\% energy reduction.
 These findings highlight the importance of prompt design in optimizing inference efficiency.
-We conclude that the semantic meaning of prompts and certain task-related keywords significantly impact inference costs, leading the way for deeper exploration towards creating energy-adaptive LLMs.
+We conclude that the semantic meaning of prompts and certain task-related keywords significantly impact inference costs, leading the way for deeper exploration towards sustainable LLM operation.